DhruvChandel7921/Employee-Information-Portal/README.md

 # Employee-Information-Portal
+# Employee Information Portal

+This is a basic academic project developed to understand HTML, CSS, and XML concepts.

+## Technologies Used
+- HTML
+- CSS
+- XML
+- XSLT

+## Project Description
-The Employee Information Portal is a basic academic web project developed to understand HTML, CSS, and XML concepts.
-Employee data is stored in XML format and displayed in a structured and readable layout using HTML, CSS, and XSLT.
-The project demonstrates fundamental web development concepts such as markup languages, data structuring, and content presentation.
+The project demonstrates how employee data can be stored using XML and presented in a readable format using HTML, CSS, and XSL.

+## Purpose
+Academic learning and demonstration of web fundamentals.